Instructions:

 - one 1.5-ounce shot of liquor (30% to 50% alcohol content).

-What to Do When Your BAC Is too High
+What to Do When Your BAC Is Too High?

 The best thing you can do if you have been charged with DUI is to talk to an experienced DUI attorney as soon as possible.
-Often there are several charges, some of which may be dropped if an attorney is involved immediately.
+Often, there are several charges, some of which may be dropped if an attorney is involved immediately.
 An attorney will work to determine what happened and to develop a compelling defense strategy.

-Call the Law Offices of Steven E. Kellis today for a free consultation (215) 940-1200 or complete our contact form.
+Call the Law Offices of Steven E. Kellis today for a free consultation at (215) 940-1200 or complete our contact form.
 Our phone is answered 24 hours a day.